Tired of paying fees when making trades in Canada? Wealthsimple might have finally come up with a solution to this.

-Wealthsimple Trade is a platform where you can make commission-free trading for your stocks and ETFs.
+Wealthsimple Trade is a trading platform where you can make commission-free trades when buying and selling your stocks and ETFs.

 - Simple to sign up

 - Easy to use and looks fantastic

 - Can’t buy bonds, international equities, mutual funds, or GICs

 - High foreign exchange fees if you trade U.S stocks or ETFs without a Plus subscription